 Exploration of current trends in the practice of nursing and the health care environment.
 Emphasis is on leadership/ management skills required in professional nursing practice and transitioning from the nursing student to the professional nurse.
-Prerequisites: completion of all third-semester NUR program courses and credit or concurrent enrollment in NUR 257, NUR 258, ENG 102, and SOC 101.
+Prerequisites: All 1st, 2nd, and 3rd semester NUR courses and credit or concurrent enrollment in NUR 257, NUR 258, ENG 102, and SOC 101.
 F S